 1.3 Offer professional development opportunities for student employees and student leaders

-2 Create and nurture collaborations between the Center for Career Development & Academic Transitions and the campus community to support students and employers.
+2 Create and nurture collaborations between the Center for Career Development & Academic Exploration and the campus community to support students and employers.

 2.1 Create opportunities to engage faculty and staff in career development